samkimmmm/machine_learning_etf_price_prediction/README.md

 The history of stocks has become significantly popular after the dot-com boom.
 With the advancement of technology, anyone is able to access and trade.
 The goal for this project is to uncover different patterns of past data to predict future stocks, specifically in the healthcare sector.

 # Model Selection:
+* Obtained 5 years' worth of stock data for S&P 500 stocks on Kaggle, including daily metrics like opening and closing prices, high and low, volume, dividends, and stock splits.
+* Loaded the data into a data frame and narrowed it down to 10 healthcare stocks.
+* Preprocessed the data using the Train and Test method, focusing on the closing price over the previous 5 years.
+* Considered various machine learning models and narrowed down the selection to Linear Regression and Long Short-Term Memory (LSTM).
+* Chose LSTM over Linear Regression for better accuracy, despite being slower.
+* Developed an initial LSTM model with three layers of 50 units each and a dense layer with a single unit.
+* Fit the data using 100 epochs and 64 batches, taking approximately 6 minutes per stock, achieving 97-98% accuracy.
+* Recognized the need for optimization to improve both speed and accuracy of the model.

 # Model Optimization:
 The model underwent iterative optimization by adjusting layers and LSTM units, initially achieving R-squared values of .95 (training) and .77 (testing) within 30 seconds.
 Ultimately, after balancing complexity and runtime, the optimized model achieved an R-squared of .98 (training) and .90 (testing) within approximately 3 minutes, meeting project objectives despite the tradeoff between increased performance and computational resources.